 - Instrumentals: "Abaddon's Bolero", "Karn Evil 9: 2nd Impression" (mostly; Emerson has some brief, tape-manipulated vocals in it, but they don't count as singing), "Toccata", several movements of "Tarkus", "Hoedown", "Fanfare for the Common Man", a lot of Pictures at an Exhibition, etc.

-- Ironic Song Title: "Lucky Man", the tale of a prominent young man who goes to war expecting fame and glory and gets killed instead.
+- Ironic Episode Title: Or, Ironic Song Title.
+"Lucky Man" is the tale of a prominent young man who goes to war expecting fame and glory and gets killed instead.

 - Large Ham: ELP were pretty much this trope as applied to music.
 Of the three of them, though, Emerson was probably the hammiest, though Lake's vocals can be particularly hammy as well (see "Living Sin" for a great example).